Background blur

 Key Takeaways

-• The human body is a finely tuned instrument capable of receiving the universe, requiring inner engineering to tune it properly.
+• The human body is presented not just as a biological machine but as a finely tuned instrument capable of receiving universal energies, emphasizing the need for proper 'tuning.'

 📝In-Depth Guide